KaisarJamil/Self-Recovery/readme.md

-# Here i haved made this project with Laravel and MySQL.
-This project is not completed yet, its running.
+# This project is implemented by using HTML, CSS, Laravel and MySQL.
+This project is not completed yet, its an ongoing project.